 I like to marinade sliced chicken breasts with a helping of this paste before cooking up a wonderfully healthy chicken tikka curry.
 But of course you could use any meat, fish or veggies.
 Or if you don’t have time to make a paste, check out my super quick, paste-free chicken and almond curry.

 I often make up a large batch and fill a couple of jars to keep in the fridge for the next month or so.

 The beauty of making your own paste is that you can make it as coarse or as smooth as you like and also alter the consistency by adding more or less water, depending on how you like it.

 Its so easy and makes such good curry that I’ll never go back to supermarket curry paste.

-Place all ingredients into a blender.
+Place all ingredients into a blender, wet ingredients first.
 Add just 1 tbsp of oil to begin with - more can be added as required.

 Blend until a smooth consistency is reached.
 Add more oil or tomato puree if the paste is too thick or if the blender is struggling to pulse together the ingredients.

-Taste a small amount and add more salt, tomato puree or even a dash of chilli powder is desired.
+Taste a small amount and add more salt, tomato puree or even a dash of chilli powder if desired.

-For an extra kick add a few drops of Tabasco and a dash of Worcester sauce.
+For an extra kick add a few drops of Tabasco and a dash of Worcestershire sauce.

-Once complete blended the paste can be used immediately as a marinade: cover raw chicken with the paste and leave in the fridge for at least 2 hours.
-Alternatively you can jar it up and keep in the fridge or up to a month.
+Once completely blended the paste can be used immediately as a marinade: cover raw chicken with the paste and leave in the fridge for at least 2 hours.
+Alternatively you can jar it up and keep in the fridge for up to a month.